alexa/ask-sdk-controls/doc/userGuide.md

 7. );
 ```

--   **Line 1**: This control is customized instance of the library `ListControl` which
+-   **Line 1**: This control is customized instance of the `ListControl` which "obtains a
-    "obtains a value from the user by presenting a list with voice and APL".
-The rest of
+    value from the user by presenting a list with voice and APL".
+The rest of the props
-    the props for `ListControl` are optional and have defaults that allow the control to
+    for `ListControl` are optional and have defaults that allow the control to be used
-    be used "out of the box" and then customized as needed.
+    "out of the box" and then customized as needed.
 -   **Line 3**: Every control has an id.
 -   **Line 4**: A `ListControl` is configured with the name of slot type that defines the
     values and synonyms can use with the control.
 By declaring the slot type, this control